shecodez/DNAgonsProto/README.md

 	* Party system so other players can visit your backyard (your personal DNAgon breeding/training grounds)
 	* VR Mode

-Competing &&|| similar games : Dragon City (Dragon creatures), Okami (art style), Pokemon GO (Egg hatching, Creature collecting), DragonVale Dragon Mania Legends, Niche (creature breeding), Neko Atsume
+Competing &&|| similar games :

+	* Dragon City (Dragon creatures), Okami (art style), Pokemon GO (Egg hatching, Creature collecting), DragonVale Dragon Mania Legends, Niche (creature breeding), Neko Atsume

+Difference :

-Difference : The player has an avatar they can move around the 3D world and interact with their dragons.
+	*The player has an avatar they can move around the 3D world and interact with their dragons.
 	- i.e. : If the player sits by the pond a DNAgon with a high trust level will walk up to them and want to play.
 	- Predators can kill your DNAgons if you dont keep your yard safe.
 		-i.e player logs in to a message that says "While you were away, predators have broken your fence, repair it ASAP to keep your DNAgons safe."

-PGC
+--PGC--

-There are 64 types in Generation 1.
-Made from different combinations of these basic types:
+*There are 64 types in Gen 1.
+They are made from different combinations of these basic types:

  	Name:		Base Color:	Genotype:
 	- Flame, 	Red		FFxFF
     	- Water,	Blue		WWxWW